-Yeah, its cheesy and I say it with a smile, but I want you to know that I'm 100% serious.
-If I catch you saying out loud that you CAN'T do something, you're already two steps closer to NOT doing that thing...
+Yeah, its cheesy and I say it with a smile, but I'm also 100% serious.
+If I hear someone saying out loud that they CAN'T do something, then they're already two steps closer to NOT doing that thing...

 by Ryan Humphries, CSCS, Co-Owner, Axistence Athletics

 Let's say you've recently switched from telling yourself you're going to join a gym to actually joining a gym.
 Excellent.
 The #1 way to start a successful workout program is to find a gym that's a good fit.
 If you don't like the vibe, you probably won't go, and half the battle is getting through the door on a regular basis.

 by Ryan Humphries, Co-Owner & Lead Coach